 Commercial Fraud

 Stephen has extensive experience in the field of commercial fraud acting for Claimants and for Defendants alike as well as for innocent third parties who find themselves caught up in a fraud or in proceedings arising from that fraud.
-He is known for his first rate legal mind (Legal 500 2017) and for being a very able and pugnacious litigator (Chambers and Partners 2018).
+He is incredibly bright and incredibly commercial (Chambers and Partners 2023).
+He is not distracted by new matters as they unfold, he remains calm under pressure and is an advocate to have in your corner for a case heading for trial (Legal 500 2024).

 Commercial Fraud Cases